 Wayne has the Master of Photography (M.Photog.) and a Photographic Craftsman (Cr.Photog.) degrees from (PPA) Professional Photographers of America, and is also a (CPP) Certified Professional Photographer (PPA) .

 Wayne was born and raised in the Mission District of San Francisco, CA. He became interested in B&W film photography at a young age and has been passionate about it even more with digital.
 The wet darkroom had been replaced with digital tools and the ability to create images that were not possible a few years ago.
 His passion for the art shows in his style of photography and he is always trying new creative tools in his work.

-Wayne Miller Photography of Clayton, CA is a Master of Photography (M.Photog.) and a Photographic Craftsman (Cr.Photog.) degree from (PPA) Professional Photographers of America, and is also a (CPP) Certified Professional Photographer in Portrait and Commercial Photography.
+Wayne Miller Photography of Clayton, CA is a Master of Photography (M.Photog.) and a Photographic Craftsman (Cr.Photog.) degree from (PPA) Professional Photographers of America, and is also a (CPP) Certified Professional Photographer (PPA) . .
 Wayne has been honored as Northern California Professional Photographers” Member of the year, Photographer of the Year three years in a row and a past President.
 He is also pursuing his degree of Master of Photography with PPA.

 He has also given workshops in Photography Business 101, Posing, Studio Lighting, Model Portrait Workshops, Photoshop Glamour Retouching, HDR (High Dynamic Range) plus Lightroom and Photoshop seminars.
 Wayne also has given speaking presentations for local professional photographer affiliates, lectured at State Convention, and local photography groups.

 Membership in the following professional photography organizations.
 PPA-Professional Photographers of America PPGBA-Professional Photographers of the Greater Bay Area - Current Board Member

 Previous membership in these local clubs and associations: